ncatlab/nlab-content/pages/15894.md

 #### For foundationalists
  {#WhyShouldICareForFoundationalists}

 There are various possible [[foundations of mathematics]].
 One may wonder whether some of them are "more foundational" than others.
-For instance a foundational system B might be obtained from foundational system A by adding [[axioms]], or by enriching the [[logical framework]], and then A would be "more foundational" than B, as then A in fact serves as foundation for B.
+For instance a foundational system B might be obtained from foundational system A by adding [[axioms]], or by enriching the [[logical framework]], and then A could be regarded as "more foundational" than B, as then A in fact serves as foundation for B. (In logic jargon one would call A a "[[fragment]]" of B.)

 In this vein, it is noteworthy that traditional [[set theory]] (such as [[ZFC]], but also [[ETCS]] etc.) rests on something more foundational, namely on [[first-order logic]].
 Beneath the theory of sets in, say [[ZFC]], there is already the [[deductive system]] of [[propositions]] in terms of which the [[axioms]] for sets are stated.
 This deductive system is already a bit of infrastructure in itself, involving [[type formation|formation]] rules for propositions (such as for [[logical conjunction]], [[logical disjunction]], [[implication]]), and their [[introduction rules]] and [[elimination rules]].